CenterForOpenScience/experimenter/docs/source/experiments_ref.md

 - **images**: a list of objects specifying image src, alt, and title
   - type: list
   - default: empty
-- **prompts**: text of any header/prompt pararaphs to show the user.
+- **prompts**: text of any header/prompt pararaphs to show the participant
   - type: list of text-blocks
   - default: empty